 Sixth, read my articles listed on my Notary Tips page.
 These were written for the American Association of Notaries and appear on their site.
 Most of them cover basic notary questions and will help you with answers on how to do things.

 I trust that you are already reading the articles posted on this site such as the one on Where Do You Get Notary Public Training? and my ongoing series on Notary Signing Agent Training , as well as others in the For Notaries category.

 You can also find video and other online notary training available on youtube and many other sites, but I highly recommend that you read these books before you take any such training, as you need to know what to filter out from them (such as elements that may not be true in your state or may not be stated clearly).

-Sixth, for marketing and growing your business, I recommend you start with this book: Marketing Your Non-Loan Notary Services by Laura Vestanen (available on Amazon and other sites) .
+Seventh, for marketing and growing your business, I recommend you start with this ebook: Notary Marketing 2019 by Laura Vestanen (available for the Kindle on Amazon for less than $10).

-There you have it — a six-step notary education program laid out for you.
+There you have it — a seven-step general notary education program laid out for you.
 Follow these steps and you will be well-prepared to offer your notary public services to customers and clients.

 If you’re planning to be a Notary Signing Agent (which is a specialty that some notaries may choose to pursue), you can get my ebook from the Books page here to help you get started on that.
 It collects 18 of my articles into one handy e-booklet, which is available in pdf or epub or mobi formats.